 Migrate from Outlook Express or Windows (Live) Mail to Outlook

-Migrating from Outlook Express, Windows Mail or Windows Live Mail to Microsoft Office Outlook is a relatively easy process but there are a few things you should be aware of.
+Migrating from Outlook Express, Windows Mail or Windows Live Mail to Microsoft Office Outlook used to be a relatively easy process but nowadays there are quite a few things you should be aware of to make it work.
 In addition to mail, this guide will also discuss how you can migrate your contacts and calendar.

 Upgrading to Outlook 2010